Understanding TSP Annuities

 You can also opt for more traditional installment and distribution methods.

-One option is a total distribution, where you completely pull all your savings out of your TSP and manage the lump sum yourself in retirement.
+One option is a total distribution, where you pull all your savings out of your TSP and manage the lump sum yourself in retirement.

 Frequently Asked Questions About TSP Annuities